gongahkia/personal-wiki/DataStructuresAndAlgorithms.md

 > [!NOTE]
 > Code snippets below are written in Go and Python.

-> [!WARNING]
-> CONTINUE ADDING IMPLEMENTATION IN PYTHON FROM LINE 243

 ## Definitions

 * data structure: ordered collection of data provided by the language or defined and enforced by the programmer